XRPLF/xrpl-dev-portal/content/tutorials/get-started/monitor-incoming-payments-with-websocket.md

 socket.addEventListener('message', (event) => {
   console.log('Got message from server:', event.data)
 })
+socket.addEventListener('close', (event) => {
+  // Use this event to detect when you have become disconnected
+  // and respond appropriately.
+  console.log('Disconnected...')
+})
 ```

 The above example opens a secure connection (`wss://`) to one of Ripple's public API servers on the [Test Net](xrp-test-net-faucet.html).
 To connect to a locally-running `rippled` server with the default configuration instead, open an _unsecured_ connection (`ws://`) on port **6006** locally, using the following first line: